 Out: Gelson Martins, Darío Poveda, Cristian Rodriguez, Salomón

-• Atlético's record since matchday six is W5 D3 L2.*
+• Atlético's record since matchday six is W6 D3 L2.

-• The Rojiblancos have won only three of their last eight games in all competitions and have lost the last two.
-A 3-1 derby reverse at home to Real Madrid on 9 February was the club's first defeat at the Estadio Metropolitano this season; their record was W13 D3.
+• The Rojiblancos have won only four of their last nine games in all competitions and had lost two in a row before Saturday's 1-0 win at Rayo Vallecano.
+A 3-1 derby reverse at home to Real Madrid on 9 February was the club's first defeat at the Estadio Metropolitano this season; their record until then was W13 D3.

 • Atlético conceded only five goals in their first 14 home matches of the season in all competitions but have since shipped six in the last three; a 3-3 Copa del Rey draw against Girona on 16 January ended a run of five successive home clean sheets.